-- 9. For water management districts only, a statement as to whether or not the district provided monthly financial statement(s) to its governing board and made the monthly financial statement(s) available for public access on its Web site.
-(See Sections 215.985(12) and 373.536(4)(e), Florida Statutes.) - (j) "Pass-through entity" means a local governmental entity that provides State financial assistance to a subrecipient to carry out a State project. - (k) "Schedule of Expenditures of State Financial Assistance" means a schedule prepared in accordance with the requirements of Chapter 69I-5, Rules of the Florida Department of Financial Services, Florida Administrative Code, Schedule of Expenditures of State Financial Assistance. - (I) "Schedule of Findings and Questioned Costs relating to State Financial Assistance" means a schedule prepared by the auditor and included as part of each audit report submitted pursuant to Section 215.97(8)(g), Florida Statutes.
+- (f) "Pass-through entity" means a nonprofit or for-profit entity that provides State financial assistance to a subrecipient to carry out a State project. - (g) "Schedule of Expenditures of State Financial Assistance" means a schedule prepared in accordance with the requirements of Chapter 69I-5, Rules of the Florida Department of Financial Services, Florida Administrative Code, Schedule of Expenditures of State Financial Assistance. - (h) "Schedule of Findings and Questioned Costs relating to State Financial Assistance" means a schedule prepared by the auditor and included as part of each financial reporting package submitted pursuant to Section 215.97(8)(g), Florida Statutes.
 The schedule shall include: - 1.
-A summary of the auditor's results, which shall include: - a.
+A summary of the auditors results, which shall include: - a.
 The type of report the auditor issued on the financial statements of the auditee (i.e., unqualified opinion, qualified opinion, adverse opinion, or disclaimer of opinion); - b.
-Where applicable, a statement that significant deficiencies or material weaknesses in internal control were disclosed by the audit of the financial statements: - A statement as to whether the audit disclosed any noncompliance that was material to the financial statements of the auditee; - d.
-Where applicable, a statement that significant deficiencies or material weaknesses in internal control over major State projects were disclosed by the audit; - e.
+Where applicable, a statement that significant deficiencies or material weaknesses in internal control were disclosed by the audit of the financial statements; - c.
+A statement as to whether the audit disclosed any noncompliance that was material to the financial statements of the auditee; - d.
+Where applicable, a statement that significant deficiencies or material weaknesses in internal control over major State projects were disclosed by the audit: - e.
 The type of report the auditor issued on compliance for major State projects (i.e., unqualified opinion, qualified opinion, adverse opinion, or disclaimer of opinion); - f.
-A statement as to whether the audit disclosed any audit findings that the auditor was required to report under Rule 10.557; - g.
-An identification of major State projects; and - h.
+A statement as to whether the audit disclosed any audit findings that the auditor was required to report under Rule 10.656; - g.
+An identification of major State projects; - h.
 The calculated dollar threshold used to distinguish between Type A and Type B projects as described in Chapter 69I-5, Rules of the Florida Department of Financial Services, Florida Administrative Code, Schedule of Expenditures of State Financial Assistance. - 2.
-Findings relating to the financial statements that are required to be reported in accordance with government auditing standards.

-- 3. Findings and questioned costs for State financial assistance, which shall include audit findings as described in Rule 10.554(1)(I)4. - a.
+Findings relating to the financial statements that are required to be reported in accordance with government auditing standards. - 3.
+Findings and questioned costs for State financial assistance, which shall include audit findings as described in Rule 10.654(1)(h)4. - a.
 Audit findings (e.g., internal control findings, compliance findings, questioned costs, or fraud) that relate to the same issue shall be presented as a single finding.
-Where practical, audit findings shall be organized by State awarding agency or pass-through entity. - b.
-Audit findings reported under (I)2. and (I)3.a. of this subsection, shall clearly indicate whether they relate to the financial statements and State financial assistance, respectively, and shall be reported in a manner that avoids duplication of findings within the schedule.
+Where practical, audit findings shall be organized by State awarding agency or pass-through entity.

+b.
+Audit findings reported under (h)2. and (h)3.a. of this subsection shall clearly indicate whether they relate to the financial statements and State financial assistance, respectively, and shall be reported in a manner that avoids duplication of findings within the schedule.